 The Coming Kingdom of God

-However, God's kingdom (in every sense of the word) will only be fully realized when Jesus physically returns to earth and takes it over, destroying His enemies and ruling from Jerusalem.
-The problem is that Jesus will not have anyone in His kingdom who shows no allegiance to Him as King and does not bother to obey Him.
-Nor will any unbelieving, unrighteous, wicked, untrustworthy, unloving, unmerciful, murderous, insolent, arrogant, malicious, greedy or deceitful people ever be a part of His eternal Kingdom.
+However, God's kingdom (in every sense of the word) will only be fully realized when Jesus physically returns to earth, destroys His enemies, and as king rules from Jerusalem.
+As sovereign it is hardly surprising that He is not going to allow anyone into His kingdom who shows no allegiance to Him as King and will not obey Him.
+In other words, unrighteous, wicked, untrustworthy, unloving, unmerciful, murderous, insolent, arrogant, malicious, greedy or deceitful people are not welcome either.
 (See Romans 1:29-32 and Revelation 21:8)

 Which means, He has to first 'clean house'.

 is not a pretty one.
 In fact that is quite possibly the understatement of the year.
 John Elliott, a pastor in the United Church of God, says it well...

 The escalating collapse of ethics and morals in many countries is a symptom of a deeper sickness and out-of-control internal problems.
 Many in our self-centered world seem hell-bent on living any way they please.
 Our societies stifle anyone who opposes their self-serving appetite.
 People weigh in for a bigger slice of the pleasure pie.
 They seem willing to do anything in their lust for power, possessions and prestige.
 Meanwhile, traditions, customs, culture and laws based on the Bible are casually cast aside.